 unsalted macadamia nuts, cashew nuts

 Candlenuts are often used in curries or stew when it comes to Malaysian, Indonesian or even Singaporean cuisines.
 The high content of oil in candlenuts contributes to the gravy being thicker in curries and stews.
 Candlenuts are added into the chilli pastes of curries to make the dish thicker, creamier and slightly oilier.
+The presence of glutamic acid in candlenuts gives a dish the hint of nutty flavour.
 The mild bitterness in the candlenuts disappears upon cooking.

 Just like any other oily nuts, candlenuts have moisturizing benefits which are good for the hair and skin.
 The oil which is extracted from candlenuts is used as a moisturizer for both adults and babies as it is said to contain vitamins A, C, and E.